halt-dos/hd-wiki-public/docs/enterprise/ddos/profile/profile.md

 ##### **Stateful/Stateless Mode**

 This option allows users to change the profile mode from stateful to stateless mode.
 By default, all the newly configure profiles are configured in stateful mode.

-DDoS profile with **stateful mode**, will track all connection states of the traffic that is being transferred over the Haltdos Anti DDoS device.If we enable the stateless mode, DDoS device will not track any connection.
-Using this mode, the user can also handle both symmetric and asymmetric traffic flows.
+- **Stateful Mode**
+In this mode, the solution will track and intercept all sessions / connection states of the traffic.
+As it maintains state, the number of sessions tracked are limited by license / model and should be used only when the traffic flow is symmetric (incoming and outgoing traffic is flowing through the device).

+- **Stateless Mode**
+In this mode, the solution will be able to track sessions / connections without having the need to maintain state.
+Hence, in this mode, there is no restriction on the number of ongoing (concurrent) sessions / connections.
+This mode makes it possible to support both symmetric and asymmetric traffic flows.

 ```
     Accepted values: Enable / Disable